Chapter 10 Managing Field Trials

 After you added a new trial to the database you can choose to add plant entries to your trial.
 Adding plant entries enables plant level phenotyping.
 It is generally better to enter data at the plant level into the database because it is always possible to calculate plot level phenotypes from the individual plant data.

-Plant entries can be added to your trial in two ways: 1) Automatically generated by the database.
+Plant entries can be added to your trial in four ways: (1) Automatically generated by the database.
 The only input required is the number of plants per plot.
-2) Uploaded in an XLS or XLSX file.
+(2) Uploaded in an XLS or XLSX file.
 This allows you to specifically name your plant entries.
+(3) Uploaded using plant index number instead of name (the name is automatically generated) (4) Uploaded using the number of plants per plot.
+This allows different numbers of plant per plot, as opposed to option 1.

-These two options are available in the “Plant Entries” section on the Trial Detail Page, as shown in the screen shot below.
+These options are available in the “Plant Entries” section on the Trial Detail page under “Experimental Design,” as shown below.

 Automatically Generate Plant Entries

 Clicking on “Add plant entries” opens the following dialog box.
 The only input required is the number of plants per plot.
-This will create plant entries that are named as a concatenation of the plot_name and the plant’s index number e.g. plot_name_plant_1
+This will create plant entries that are named as a concatenation of the plot_name and the plant’s index number e.g. plot_name_plant_1.
+You may optionally add row and column data to give plants a spatial layout within each plot.

 Upload Plant Entries